PRICING

 HAIR

 Down and flowing is best for photos, especially if it's windy!
 Avoid tight braids or buns.
-I'd prefer messy hair rather than slicked back - it looks more natural for the environments we'll be shooting in.
-For young girls, add a bow or cute headband!
+I'd prefer messy hair rather than slicked back.
+For young girls, add a bow or cute headband if you wish!

 WHY THIS WORKS